ministryofjustice/hmpps-interventions-ui/README.md

 Navigate to `http://localhost:3000` and login to the application using HMPPS Auth dev credentials e.g. `AUTH_ADM/password123456`

-### Test
+### Unit Test

 `npm run test`

 ### Lint

 `npm run lint`

+### Integration Test

+The integration tests require a different docker-compose stack and a different application configuration.
+Run each of the following commands in its own shell.

+`docker-compose -f docker-compose-test.yml up`

+`npm run start:test`

+`npm run int-test(-ui)`

 ## Dependencies

 - hmpps-auth - for authentication
 - redis - session store and token caching

-## Integration tests

-For local running, start a test db, redis, and wiremock instance by:

-`docker-compose -f docker-compose-test.yml up`

-Then run the server in test mode by:

-`npm run start-feature` (or `npm run start-feature:dev` to run with nodemon)

-And then either, run tests in headless mode with:

-`npm run int-test`

-Or run tests with the Cypress UI:

-`npm run int-test-ui`